 The Bank performs individual assessment of outcome of court cases.
 Initial assessment is made by the Legal department of the Bank.
-The Bank is defendant in the total of 7 court cases, 6 of which are litigations and 1 violations arising from the daily operations of the Bank.
-In 2 out of 6 litigations, the Bank has first instance rulings in its favour.
-All 7 cases have been classified in risk group A.
+As at 31 December 2013 the Bank is defendant in the total of 6 court cases, all of which are litigations.
+In 3 out of 6 litigations, the Bank has first instance rulings in its favour.
+5 cases have been classified in risk group A with 1 classified in risk group C. As at 31 December 2013 total provisions for court cases amounted to HR 138 thousand.